conan-io/docs/tutorial/developing_packages/editable_packages.rst

 in the right order.

 If editable packages have dependants in the Conan cache, it is possible to force the rebuild from source of the cache dependants by using ``--build=editable --build=cascade``.
-In general this should be avoided, and the recommendation if it is needed to rebuild those dependencies is to put them in editable mode too.
+In general, this should be avoided, however.
+If it is needed to rebuild those dependencies, the recommendation is to put them in editable mode too.

-Note that it is possible to build and test a package in editable with with its own ``test_package`` folder.
+Note that it is possible to build and test a package in editable mode with its own ``test_package`` folder.
-If a package is put in ``editable`` mode, and if it contains a ``test_package`` folder, the ``conan create`` command will still do a local build of the current package.
+If a package is put in editable mode, and if it contains a ``test_package`` folder, the :command:`conan create` command will still do a local build of the current package.

 Revert the editable mode
 ------------------------

-In order to revert the editable mode just remove the link using:
+In order to disable editable mode for a package, just remove the link using:

 .. code-block:: bash